dddrrreee/cs140e-win19/labs/lab7-interrupts/lab.md

   1. If you get confused, the overview at `valvers` was useful: (http://www.valvers.com/open-software/raspberry-pi/step04-bare-metal-programming-in-c-pt4)

-  2. We annotated the Broadcom discussion of general interrupts and timer interrupts on the pi in `docs/BCM2835-ARM-timer-int.annot.pdf`.
+  2. We annotated the Broadcom discussion of general interrupts and timer interrupts on the pi in [BCM interrupts](./docs/BCM2835-ARM-timer-int.annot.pdf).

   It's actually not too bad.

   3. We annotated the ARM discussion of registers and interrupts in